-The Bank's external auditor, KPMG Certified Public Accountants, was appointed by the Board of Directors during the year.
-KPMG has expressed willingness to continue in office.
-The Bank's 2023 external auditors shall be appointed by the Governing Council in accordance with Article 26 (d) of the Bank's Charter.
+The Bank's external auditor, KPMG Certified Public Accountants, being eligible for reappointment has expressed willingness to continue in office.
+The Bank's 2024 external auditors shall be appointed by the Governing Council in accordance with Article 26 (d) of the Bank's Charter.